|

 Story: Holmes and Watson arrive in

-found in a suit case floating in the river near the
+been found in a suit case floating in the river near

-and interview a cobbler who claims to recognise the
+body, and interview a cobbler who claims to

 NOTE: This story is

-1905.
-At the time that it was written the identity of
+of 1905.
+At the time that it was written the

 |